-9. Pupils engaging in under-age sexual activity
+10.0 Pupils engaging in under-age sexual activity

-- 9.1 Sexual activity where one of the partners is under the age of 16 is illegal, although prosecution of young people who are consenting partners of a similar age is not usual.
-Designated Safeguarding Leads will exercise professional judgement when deciding whether to refer or take advice from social workers, considering such things as any imbalance of power, wide difference in ages or developmental stages etc. - 9.2 Where a child is under the age of 13 penetrative sex is classified as rape under the Sexual Offences Act 2003 so must be reported to social workers in every case. - 9.3 The inter-agency safeguarding procedures, on the Pan Dorset Safeguarding Children Partnership website, have more information about under-age sexual activity.
+10.1 Sexual activity where one of the partners is under the age of 16 is illegal, although prosecution of young people who are consenting partners of a similar age is not usual.
+Designated Safeguarding Leads will exercise professional judgement when deciding whether to refer or take advice from social workers, considering such things as any imbalance of power, wide difference in ages or developmental stages etc.

+10.2 Where a child is under the age of 13 penetrative sex is classified as rape under the Sexual Offences Act 2003 so must be reported to social workers in every case.

+10.3 The inter-agency safeguarding procedures, on the Pan Dorset Safeguarding Children Partnership website, have more information about under-age sexual activity.

-10. Child sexual exploitation/Criminal exploitation / serious violence
+11.0 Child sexual exploitation/Criminal exploitation / serious violence / County Lines

-- 10.1 This form of abuse involves exploitative situations, contexts and relationships where young people receive something (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money, mobile phones) as a result of their performing, and/or another or others performing on them, sexual acts.
-It can occur through the use of technology without the child's immediate recognition; e.g. being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain. - 10.2 Recognition of child sexual exploitation is part of staff training.
+11.1 Child Sexual Exploitation involves exploitative situations, contexts and relationships where young people receive something (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money, mobile phones) as a result of their performing, and/or another or others performing on them, sexual acts.
+It can occur through the use of technology without the child's immediate recognition; e.g. being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain.

+11.2 Recognition of child sexual exploitation is part of staff training.
 We note that any child or young person may be at risk of this form of abuse, regardless of family background or other circumstances, and can experience significant harm to physical and mental health.
-Helen Frampton (DSL) has received Level 3 training on CSE and is available to other staff for consultation. - 10.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are 'in a relationship' and acting voluntarily. - 10.4 "County Lines" is becoming widely recognised and used to describe criminal exploitation of young people using the internal trafficking of young people for the purpose of criminal exploitation.
+Helen Frampton (DSL) has received Level 3 training on CSE and is available to other staff for consultation.

+11.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are 'in a relationship' and acting voluntarily.

+11.4 The school works together with other agencies when needed to identify and reduce the risks.
+We refer to the Pan Dorset Safeguarding Children Partnership guidance and use the child exploitation toolkit if we have concerns about a child being exploited.

+11.5 "County Lines" is becoming widely recognised and used to describe criminal exploitation of young people using the internal trafficking of young people for the purpose of criminal exploitation.
 Young people are groomed using the same techniques as above, with them completing a task on behalf of another individual or group of individuals which is of a criminal nature.

 Children are "trafficked" as part of the exploitation.
 They have their transport arranged for them for the purpose of selling drugs, firearms or sex.

 Young people will go missing for extended periods of time, missing education and moving away from their friendship groups.
 Jeremy Wallace (Deputy DSL) has received additional training on County Lines.

+11.6 Staff are made aware, through training, of the indicators that may signal children are at risk from or are involved in serious violent crime.
+The school will work closely with the police on these matters.

-10.5 Any concerns about child sexual exploitation/criminal exploitation will be discussed with the Designated Safeguarding Lead who will take appropriate action which might include completing a risk assessment form and the Child Exploitation Toolkit.
+11.7 Any concerns about child sexual exploitation/criminal exploitation will be discussed with the Designated Safeguarding Lead who will take appropriate action which might include completing a risk assessment form and the Child Exploitation Toolkit.
 The form and more detailed local procedures are in the inter-agency safeguarding procedures on the Pan Dorset Safeguarding Children Partnership website.

-11. Forms of abuse linked to culture, faith or belief
+12.0 Forms of abuse linked to culture, faith or belief